 However, if you’ve never used credit before (such as a credit card, loan or mobile phone contract), credit reference agencies can’t generate a credit score for you.
 This is because you don’t have any credit accounts in your name, so they don’t have any borrowing information to base your score on.

-If you’ve got a "?” on your dashboard instead of a score, this means Equifax don’t have a credit report for the details you entered during registration, which means we can’t show you your report and score.
-Frustrating for you, and frustrating for us.
+If you’ve got a '?' on your dashboard instead of a score, this means Equifax (a credit reference agency) don’t have a credit report for the details you entered during registration, which means we can’t show you your report and score.

-From your ClearScore, you’ll be able to apply for financial products specifically designed to help you build your credit.
+In your ‘Offers’ section, you can apply for financial products specifically designed to help you build your credit.
 These don’t require a credit check, and are a safe way to get a credit account in your name and start building your credit report and score.

-We’re also going to offer alternative bank accounts that you can open instantly, without needing a credit check or a UK address.
+We also offer alternative bank accounts that you can open instantly, without needing a credit check or a UK address.
 These are a good option if you’ve just arrived in the UK, are travelling or just want an easy way to manage your money.

-If you think you do have credit history in your name, you can delete your account and sign up again.
+If you think you do have credit history in your name, we suggest you delete your account and sign up again.
 Make sure you sign up using the personal details (name and address) that match your credit accounts.
 Mismatches or misspelt names can cause us problems finding your credit report.